 In the flight configuration, bleeding resistors shall be implemented.

+1 For typical solar array designs the panel substrate is conductive and mounted electrically insulated from the Spacecraft structure.
+In order to control the charging of the solar array substrate(s), the panel substrates are connected via bleeder resistors to spacecraft ground.

-Bleeding resistors are used to control both electrostatic charging and power loss from the solar array section and dissipation in the resistor itself in case of a cell string to panel short (including de-rating).
+2 Bleeding resistors are used to control both electrostatic charging and power loss from the solar array section and dissipation in the resistor itself in case of a cell string to panel short (including de-rating).

+3 Bleeding resistors can be considered as a separate protection together with a parallel insulating material in view of reliable insulation (reliable double protection).

 ECSS-E-ST-20_0020114

 At solar array level, one short between a solar cell string and a conductive panel structure shall not produce any solar array power loss.